 Designed with employment in mind, the engineering technology degree offers a flexible curriculum to fit the needs of the workforce and the student.
 Students gain experience in electrical and mechanical engineering technology, computer graphics technology, and information technology to help them see how an industry operates as a system.
 The designers of the program have worked closely with local employers and industry leaders to create an academic experience that will translate to career opportunities after graduation.
-Graduates of this program will be qualified for a variety of entry-level positions in areas such as alternative and hybrid energy, nanotechnology, or power and energy distribution.

 - Match your studies with existing and future regional workforce needs